Flat Feet in Children

 Penguin Walks

-Encourage child to walk forward with heels on the ground and toes up!
+Walk forward with heels on the ground and toes up!

 Shoe Suggestions for Children with Flat Feet